-ENTER [1] & [F2] NOTE for responses that don't fit (e.g. too big/small, negative amount).
+ENTER [1] & [F2] NOTE for responses that don't fit (e.g. too big, too small, < 0).

 G60d.
 OTHER WELFARE covers general assistance usually funded by state and local governments.
 This is a catchall covering the needy that are not eligible for the "categorical" welfare programs asked about earlier.